Herb Plants in 4″ Rootmaker pots. Plants will be ready May 7. Protect from frost.

 Thyme: One of the most widely used culinary herbs.
 Bees use its pollen to make delectable honey.
 Easy to grow and adaptable to most soils and climatic conditions.
 Perennial to Zone 4.
 Grown as an annual, can also be overwintered in doors.

-Chives, Cilantro, Dill, Lavender, Oregano, Parsley, Rosemary, Sage, Tarragon, Thyme
+Chives, Cilantro, Dill, Oregano, Parsley, Curly, Parsley, Flat Leaf, Rosemary, Sage, Tarragon, Thyme